 This clause gives guidelines for the group chairman and secretariat who are organizing a meeting with remote participation.

 6.1 When scheduling the time for meetings with remote participation or for e-meetings, consideration should be given to the different time zones of the expected remote participants.
+Times for the scheduling of meetings are stated in the invitations to such meetings as both UTC and Geneva times.
 Consideration should also be given to, when practical, scheduling relevant agenda items identified by a remote participant to better accommodate the remote participant's time zone.

+6.1.1 In the case of a physical meeting with remote participation, the timings follow the time zone of the location where the physical meeting is being held.

+6.1.2 In the case of e-meetings, it is recommended to organize them between 1200 and 1500 hours, Geneva time.
+If the meeting extends over two weeks, there should be no sessions on Saturdays and Sundays.
+An e-meeting should normally limit itself to sessions of 1 hour and 15 minutes, interspersed with breaks of a minimum of 10 minutes.

+6.1.3 The times of opening and closing of sessions during a meeting should normally be adhered to.
+Amendments to the timings of meetings and of sessions within meetings are notified to all participants as soon as practically possible after the decision to change the timings has been taken.

 6.2 If remote participation is to be arranged for participation in a group meeting, TSB should be informed at least twelve calendar days before the group meeting, to allow for enough time for logistics arrangements.

-6.3 If the group chairman is expected to participate remotely, the group should identify an acting chairman in case the chairman is unable to connect.
+6.3 If the group chairman is expected to participate remotely, the group should identify an acting chairman to ensure meeting continuity should the communication with the chairman fail.
+In the case of a physical meeting with remote participation, the acting chairman should be identified among physical participants.

-6.4 The meeting agenda indicates the format in which the meeting will be conducted:
+6.4 The collective letter, or calling notice, indicates the format in which the meeting will be conducted:

 • physical meetings (face-to-face);